Taraf (Bengal): Syed rule

 There was also a minority of Muslim families who migrated to Tungachal, following the short-lived Azmardan Expedition in 1254 led by the Governor of Bengal, Malik Ikhtiyaruddin Iuzbak.
 Qazi Nuruddin, a rich cultivator, celebrated his son's marriage ceremony by slaughtering a cow for them to eat.
 Achak Narayan, in a fury for what he saw as sacrilege due to his Hindu beliefs, sentenced Nuruddin to death.
-Burhanuddin, a man punished by Govinda of Gour for also slaughtering a cow, as well as Nuruddin's brother, Halimuddin, travelled to lower Bengal where they addressed their issues with Sultan Shamsuddin Firoz Shah of Lakhnauti.
+Burhanuddin, a man punished by Govinda of Gour for also slaughtering a cow, as well as Nuruddin's brother, Halimuddin, travelled to lower Bengal, where they addressed their issues with Sultan Shamsuddin Firoz Shah of Lakhnauti.

-In 1303, forces led by Sikandar Khan Ghazi and Shah Jalal defeated Govinda at Gour annexing it to Shamsuddin Firuz Shah's sultanate.
+In 1303, forces led by Sikandar Khan Ghazi and Shah Jalal defeated Govinda at Gour, annexing it to Shamsuddin Firuz Shah's sultanate.
 Govinda then fled with his family to Hurong Harong cave in Mulnicherra.
-He then went to the shrine of Grivakali, where he left his aunt, Apurna, and his cousin Garuda and Garuda's wife Shantipriya in the care of the priest.
-Garuda, Apurna and Shantipriya, taking shelter at Grivakali shrine, then decided to head off to Tungachal.
-However, they were caught by Subid, a rebel from the time of Raja Govardhan, who informed the Muslims of their actions; leading to Garuda's boat being followed by the Muslims.
-Out of embarrassment, Garuda appeared to committed suicide, jumping off the boat at Puni beel.
+He then went to the shrine of Grivakali, where he left his aunt, Apurna, and his cousin Garuda and Garuda's wife, Shantipriya, in the care of the priest.
+Garuda, Apurna, and Shantipriya, taking shelter at Grivakali shrine, then decided to head off to Tungachal.
+However, they were caught by Subid, a rebel from the time of Raja Govardhan, who informed the Muslims of their actions, leading to Garuda's boat being followed by the Muslims.
+Out of embarrassment, Garuda appeared to commit suicide, jumping off the boat at Puni Beel.
 The boatmen, however, continued taking Apurna and Shantipriya to Tungachal, eventually finding refuge with Achak Narayan.
-They made a vow in Tunganath Shiva temple to fast for ninety days, hoping for safety.
+They made a vow in the Tunganath Shiva temple to fast for ninety days, hoping for safety.

 Following the successful Islamic conquest of Gour, Syed Nasiruddin, Sultan Shamsuddin Firuz Shah's commander-in-chief, set off on an expedition to Tungachal in 1304.
-Nasiruddin arrived accompanied by 12 saints and they camped in a place now known as Laskarpur.
-One of the saint's, Majlis Amin, built the Shankarpasha Shahi Masjid.
+Nasiruddin arrived accompanied by 12 saints, and they camped in a place now known as Laskarpur.
+One of the saints, Majlis Amin, built the Shankarpasha Shahi Masjid.
 Achak Narayan was defeated and fled with his family to Mathura.
-Following a victory, Tungachal was annexed to Shamsuddin Firuz Shah's sultanate and renamed as Taraf.
+Following a victory, Tungachal was annexed to Shamsuddin Firuz Shah's sultanate and renamed Taraf.

-Syed Nasiruddin became the effective leader of Taraf and his descendants continued to rule there.
+Syed Nasiruddin became the effective leader of Taraf, and his descendants continued to rule there.
 The capital would be shifted from Rajpur to Laskarpur.
-Nasiruddin's son, Syed Sirajuddin would succeed him.
-Sirajuddin had two sons; Syed Musafir and Syed Faqir.
+Nasiruddin's son, Syed Sirajuddin, would succeed him.
+Sirajuddin had two sons: Syed Musafir and Syed Faqir.

 The elder son, Musafir, would succeed him as the ruler of Taraf.
-Musafir had four sons; Khudawand, Ismail, Sulayman and Ibrahim.
-Taraf was transformed to an esteemed centre of study in the subcontinent.
+Musafir had four sons: Khudawand, Ismail, Sulayman, and Ibrahim.
+Taraf was transformed into an esteemed centre of study in the subcontinent.
 This is evident with the famous proverb associated with Taraf;